aguila9/cointegration/README.md

 # Cointegration Reaserch

-Collection of material for the analysis of Time Series using cointegration.
+Notes and general information for the analysis of Time Series.

 ## Books